Cooking On The Ranch

 Have fun with these skillet enchiladas.
 Think of this as a core recipe get creative.
 Add corn kernels, cooked chorizo or even shredded chicken on top.

 Street style skillet enchiladas are common in West Central Mexico.
 And just the thought of these spicy little snacks gets mouths watering.
 They’re street food fare, not saucy and just spicy enough to get your attention.
-The bold flavors of the red chile sauce shines with this simple method.
+The bold flavors of the New Mexico Red Chile Sauce shines with this simple method.

 Red chile enchiladas topped with strips of zucchini, radish, sliced jalapenos, green olives, sliced romaine lettuce.